guillp/requests_oauth2client/README.md

 assert da_resp.expires_at
 assert da_resp.interval

 # Send/show the Verification Uri and User Code to the user.
-They must use a browser to visit that URL, authenticate, and input the User Code.
+# User must use a browser to visit that URL, authenticate, and input the User Code.

 # You can then request the Token endpoint to check if the user successfully authorized your device like this:
 polling_job = DeviceAuthorizationPollingJob(client, da_resp)